jishnuthewalker/JishnuthewalkerBlog/content/Animating Variable Fonts.md

 ```

 - now you should be able to test the install by `coldtype examples/blender/varfont.py -p b3d`
-- -p is a flag for property I think and b3d is to set it up for blender
+- '-p' is a flag for property I think and 'b3d' is to set it up for blender
 - alternatively you can use `coldtype examples/blender/varfont.py -bw 1` but I have not tested this yet.